 This worksheet and questionnaire is simply a boiled down list to help you start to organize what you will need to begin building your first sell sheet.
 Part I is very straight forward, and it’s just a matter of filling in the blanks with some specific facts about your book.
-But, in Part II will need to do much more thought and reflection about you, your book, and your audience.
+But, in Part II, you will need to give some honest thought and reflection about yourself, your book, and your audience.